This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

-Towards causal predictions of site-level treatment effects for applied ecology
+Towards causal predictions of site-specific management effects in applied ecology

 Downloads